2010–2013 Big East Conference realignment: Post-split developments

-An SB Nation blog covering Villanova sports reported on May 1, 2013 that The American and the new Big East had reached a verbal agreement that the new Big East would take in The American's field hockey and women's lacrosse teams as associate members for at least the 2013–14 school year.
+An SB Nation blog covering Villanova sports reported on May 1, 2013, that The American and the new Big East had reached a verbal agreement that the new Big East would take in The American's field hockey and women's lacrosse teams as associate members for at least the 2013–14 school year.
 When the new Big East launched, it had only three full members that sponsored each sport—Georgetown and Villanova sponsored both sports, Providence sponsored only field hockey, and Marquette began sponsoring women's lacrosse in 2013–14.
 As for The American, very few of the members that were set to enter in 2013 and 2014 sponsored those sports.

 This led to Connecticut, Louisville, Rutgers, and Temple becoming Big East affiliates in both sports, Cincinnati (which does not sponsor field hockey) becoming a women's lacrosse affiliate, and Old Dominion (which had planned to join the original Big East in field hockey) becoming a field hockey affiliate.
 Rutgers, the only school in The American with a men's lacrosse program, also moved that team to the new Big East.
 Louisville and Rutgers both played in the Big East for the 2013–14 school year only.
 At the time of the launch of the reconfigured Big East, Louisville's future home of the ACC sponsored field hockey and women's lacrosse, and Rutgers' eventual home of the Big Ten sponsored field hockey and was set to add men's and women's lacrosse in 2014–15.
 The story raised the possibility that the other schools could stay as affiliates of the new Big East beyond the 2013–14 school year, which eventually proved true.

 In May 2013, the Big East and the University of Denver announced that Denver's men's lacrosse team would leave ECAC Lacrosse to become an affiliate of the new Big East starting in 2013–14 (2014 lacrosse season).

+In a postscript, the American dropped the word "Athletic" from its name in July 2025, becoming simply the American Conference.